anandha-krishnan-r/CookieAnalyzer/Readme.md

    -p: process to perform on the data, eg : MOST_ACTIVE_COOKIE

  ### Behind the scenes
- At a high level, the execution workflow is well astracted for extensibility [ApplicationExecutor](src/main/java/com/cookieanalyzer/execution/ApplicationExecutor.java), which consists of the following steps:
+ At a high level, the execution workflow is well abstracted for extensibility [ApplicationExecutor](src/main/java/com/cookieanalyzer/execution/ApplicationExecutor.java), which consists of the following steps:
   <br>
    1. Parse raw user request into a structured format using [CLIInputParser](src/main/java/com/cookieanalyzer/execution/inputparser/CLIInputParser.java)
   <br><br>